worakritsoo/svelte-ionic/README.md

 ## IonTabs selected Tab
 I raised an issue @ Ionic for selected-tab not selecting te default tab as per Ionic's documentation. https://github.com/ionic-team/ionic/issues/20060

+## IonNav does not work in tabs
+This seems to be related to the ionic router that is not working for me.
+IonPage.svelte could be a replacement for a flyin type of animation.

 ## Want local install of Ionic lib?
 Local install:
     <script type="module" src='/assets/libs/@ionic/core/dist/ionic/ionic.js'></script>
     <link rel="stylesheet" href="/assets/libs/@ionic/core/css/ionic.bundle.css" />